orzarchi/node-microioc/README.md

 container.bindSingleton('type1', Singleton).createUniqueInstance()
          .bindSingleton('type2', Singleton).createUniqueInstance();

- // The above example will allow you to create up to two unique instances of a class named 'Singleton':
+ // The above example will allow you to create up to exactly two unique instances of a class named 'Singleton':
  // one by resolving 'type1', and one by 'type2'.

 ```